GoogleCloudPlatform/ruby-docs-samples/cdn/README.md

 Arguments:
-  url        - URL of the endpoint served by Cloud CDN key_name   - Name of the signing key added to the Google Cloud Storage bucket or service key_file   - Signing key as a urlsafe base64 encoded string expiration - Expiration date and time for the signed URL
+  url        - URL of the endpoint served by Cloud CDN key_name   - Name of the signing key added to the Google Cloud Storage bucket or service key        - Signing key as a urlsafe base64 encoded string expiration - Expiration date and time for the signed URL
 ```